 - Do not touch an electrical cord, switch, or appliance if you are wet or standing on a wet surface.

-- Do not touch an electrical cord or appliance that has fallen into the pool until you turn off the power at the main switch.
+- Do not try to retrieve an electrical cord or appliance that has fallen into the pool until you turn off the power at the main switch.

-- Make (and share) an emergency plan to deal with an electrical shock accident.
+- Prepare an emergency plan to deal with an electrical shock accident.

 - Do not jump into the water to save someone who is suffering an electrical shock – turn off the power at the main switch.